PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 16:27:59
+Last updated: 2024-04-02 16:29:23
-Random Quote: Sometimes the most important thing in a whole day is the rest we take between two deep breaths. - Etty Hillesum
+Random Quote: Quality means doing it right when no one is looking. - Henry Ford